 Seniors who have missed these deadlines are welcome to apply for the master’s program separately.
 Visit the Full-Time Graduate Admissions page for details.

 Visit the Johns Hopkins “Combined Degree Student” page for instructions on how to apply.
-Despite the website stating that you are required to contact the department to start the application process, that is not correct for Mechanical Engineering.
+Despite the website stating that you are required to contact the department to start the application process, that is not necessary for our department.
 You can move to the next step to begin your application.

 The application package includes: